Ahrovan/dronemsgsros/README.md

 # droneMsgsROS
-This repository are the messages of sevices of the stack: droneMsgsROS.
+This repository are the messages and sevices of the stack: droneMsgsROS.

 # Table of contents